 Iain was taught Composition by Principal Tutors Prof. John Mayer (2000-2003) and Prof. Adam Gorb (2004-5), and has also studied with Dr. Thomas Simaku and as an External Studies student with Prof. Andrew Downes.
 He has also received generous mentoring from Maestro Colin Touchin.
 Iain was taught Community Music by Kate Luxmoore

 He is Creative Music Specialist at Stowlawn Primary School (2007-present), Green Park Special School (2010-present) and Oak Meadow Primary School (2015-present) in the Black Country, England.

-Iain was the proud recipient of the Dr Kenneth Browne Memorial Award for Citizenship and the Scottish/German Consulate in Edinburgh Award for German language.
+Iain is a proud former recipient of the Dr Kenneth Browne Memorial Award for Citizenship and the Scottish/German Consulate in Edinburgh Award for German language.